ROUNDTABLE TRACKS SUBMISSION DETAILS

 Submission Instructions

-Proposals should include a Title; a list of authors/presenters/panelists (including contact information and institutions); the Learning Objectives of the session; the amount of time the session(s) will require (generally online sessions are scheduled to last 45-90 minutes); a brief description or outline of the Proposed Session (1-2 pages) and References (if relevant).
+Proposals should include a Title; a list of authors/presenters/panelists (including contact information and institutions); the Learning Objectives of the session; the amount of time the session(s) will require (generally the sessions are scheduled to last 45-90 minutes); a brief description or outline of the Proposed Session (1-2 pages) and References (if relevant).
 By submitting a New Views proposal, you are committing to having at least one author/presenter/panelist attend the NACRA conference and participate in the New Views sessions.
 Session authors/presenters/panelists will also be invited to participate in the roundtable tracks.

 The submissions are invited in two clusters.

-The following lists are indicative and no attempt is made to make them exhaustive.
+The following lists are indicative, and no attempt is made to make them exhaustive.

 Given the objective of this track, we believe that it will appeal to both industry practitioners and academicians.